back to top

 isdisjoint()

-This method is used to check the common elements in the two sets.
-If there are no common elements in the two sets, it will return true; otherwise, it is false.
+This method is used to identify common elements between the two sets.
+If there are no common elements in the two sets, it will return true; otherwise, it will return false.

 Syntax: